 All candidates for the Bachelor of Arts, Bachelor of Science, and Bachelor of Music must complete at least one major.
-Candidates for a Bachelor of Arts or Bachelor of Science degree may choose to complete two majors, a major and a minor, a major and two minors, or simply one major.
-Only these combinations will be listed on a student's transcript.
-Candidates for the Bachelor of Music degree are eligible to complete one major and one or two minors.
+Candidates for a Bachelor of Arts or Bachelor of Science degree may choose to complete more than one major and may also complete one or more minors.
+Candidates for the Bachelor of Music degree are eligible to complete only one major and one or two minors.
+Students electing to earn more than one major or minor may need to extend their semesters enrolled due to course rotations and/or course conflicts.